 - Youth to take direct responsibility for the harms they have caused, understand the impact of what they did, and help develop a plan to repair the harm; and

 - Interested victims to tell how they have been affected, receive answers to questions about the crime and be directly involved in developing a workable plan to repair the harm.

 Victim Assistance, Youth Accountability Program (VAYA)

-VAYA is conceived to provide support for victims of juvenile crime, while supporting the offenders in becoming increasingly accountable for their actions.
-The VAYA is a series of classes which youth offenders go through over the course of one month.
+VAYA is conceived to provide support for victims of juvenile crime, while supporting the justice involved youth in becoming increasingly accountable for their actions.
+The VAYA is a series of classes which justice involved youth go through over the course of one month.
 The classes are designed to encourage the youth to take responsibility for their actions, explore how those actions have impacted their victims and the wider community, and develop a plan for making things right.

 A restorative circle is a facilitated group dialogue and decision-making process in which a youth who has done harm is encouraged and supported by community members to be directly accountable to the harms caused.
 As a result of the circle process, the youth will be supported to take responsibility by sharing the details of what happened, exploring the

 impact of his/her actions, and identifying ways in which to make it right with their victim and their community.
 The youth will also have the opportunity to develop a deeper understanding of their choices and to explore possibilities for their future.
 By providing a consistent structure for open and respectful communication, restorative circles provide an opportunity for youth and community members to establish connection, discover meaning and deepen understanding in profound ways.

 RESOLVE is a nonprofit community partner of the Jackson County Juvenile Justice which provides restorative justice programs and services.

 Community Accountability Board